Sudhanshu7701/ShilpSetu/README.md

 Made with ❤️ for India's artisan community

-*LoomLive — Preserving craft heritage, one live session at a time.*
+*ShilpSetu — Preserving craft heritage, one live session at a time.*

 </div>